hoanhan101/gray/_posts/2020-04-26-guide-to-the-good-life.md

 ---
 layout: post
-title: William Braxton Irvine, A Guide to the Good Life
+title: "Summary: A Guide to the Good Life by William Braxton Irvine"
 summary: Psychological techniques and advice to practice Stoicism for attaining a good life.
 category: Key-takeaways-from-important-reading
 tags: [book, stoic, happiness, meaning, life, death, wealth]